purplepers0n/main/collated/functional/jonathanwj-reused.md

     public static final String COMMAND_WORD = "removevettechfromappt";

     public static final String MESSAGE_USAGE = COMMAND_WORD
-            + ": removes the vet from appointment identified by the index number"
+            + ": removes the vet technician from appointment identified by the index number"
             + " used in the last appointment listing\n"
             + "Parameters: INDEX (must be a postive integer)\n"
             + "Example: " + COMMAND_WORD + " 1";

-    public static final String MESSAGE_REMOVE_VET_FROM_APPT_SUCCESS = "Removed Vet from: %1$s";
+    public static final String MESSAGE_REMOVE_VET_FROM_APPT_SUCCESS = "Removed vet technician from: %1$s";
+    public static final String MESSAGE_APPOINTMENT_DOES_NOT_HAVE_TECH = "Appointment "
+            + "does not have a vet technician";

     private final Index targetIndex;